Home > Resources > FAQs & GUIDES

 You must appoint one executor, but you should consider appointing one or two others as back-up in case your primary executor is unable to carry out his or her duties.
 You should avoid appointing two or more executors to act jointly unless you’re confident they will work well together.

-Keep your will somewhere secure but ensure that you and your executors know where to find it.
+Keep your Will somewhere secure but ensure that you and your executors know where to find it.

 Refer to the Useful Links page on our website for additional resources on Wills & Estates.